coder/docs/admin/workspace-providers.md

 2. In the menu that appears, click **Feature Preview**.
 3. Select **Resource Pools UI** and click **Enable**.

-Once enabled, this allows end-users to choose the workspace provider and namespace where they want their environment deployed.
+Once enabled, end users can select the workspace provider and namespace that will contain their environment.

 ## Admin UI

-Site managers and admins can view the workspace providers configuruation page avaiable via **Manage** > **Admin** > **Workspace Providers**.
+Site managers and admins can view the workspace providers configuruation page available via **Manage** > **Admin** > **Workspace Providers**.

 ![Workspace Providers Admin](../assets/workspace-providers-admin.png)

-The Admin panel will provide high-level information on all of your workspace providers, as well as whether the provider is active on not.
-The default tag indicates the provider that will be automatically selected whenever a user launches the Create an Environment modal.
+The Admin panel shows an overview of all configured workspace providers and indicates whether they are active.
+The **default** tag indicates the provider that is initially selected when a user creates an environment using the Create an Environment dialog.

 You can expand individual listings to view in-depth information:

 ![Detailed Workspace Providers Info](../assets/workspace-providers-detail.png)

 Workspace Providers are available on a per-organization basis.
-To make individual workspace providers available to organizations:
+Site managers can configure the organizations permitted to use a particular Workspace Provider as
+follows:

 1. Expand the workspace provider's listing
 2. Click **Edit**